vjapachon/20-09-2026-Arena-Column-cue-system/README.md

 🛡️ Security
 This project may contain third-party dependencies that trigger npm audit warnings.

-Before deploying in production environments:
+Before deploying in production environments, review the dependency tree and assess the risks for your specific use case:

 npm audit
-Review advisories and assess the risk for your specific use case.

-If you're running this locally for show programming or testing, the practical risk may differ from internet-facing deployments.
+If you're running this locally for show programming, testing, or event preparation, the practical risk may differ from an internet-facing deployment.

 🤝 Contributing
 Pull Requests are welcome.